Maddy Perez

-Madison Perez (born June 6, 2002, West Covina, California) is an American professional soccer player who plays as a defender for Lexington SC in the USL Super League.
-She played collegiately for Long Beach State.
+Madison Rose Perez (born June 6, 2002) is an American professional soccer player who plays as a defender for Greek A Division club Asteras Tripolis.
+She played college soccer for Long Beach State before starting her professional career with Lexington SC of the USL Super League.

-Early life and youth career
+Early life

 Perez attended West Covina High School, where as a freshman she already helped lead her team to a league championship and earned first-team all-league honors.

+College career

+Perez attended California State University, Long Beach (Long Beach State), where she played NCAA Division I soccer for the Long Beach State Beach (formerly the 49ers).
+In 2021, following the cancellation of the 2020 season due to the COVID-19 pandemic, Perez started 17 of 18 matches, playing every minute in 15 of them and logging 1,651 minutes.
+She ranked fourth on the team in points and was named Big West Freshman of the Year, earning selections to both the All-Big West First Team and Big West All-Freshman Team.